The Running Program

 • Sunday – Rest day

-The mid-week workouts consist of shorter duration or mileage runs.
+The mid-week workouts consist of 20- to 30-minute runs for beginning team members, and between 3-6 miles for intermediate and advanced team members.
 These workouts increase in time and distance over the season.
-For Tuesdays, we provide workouts for hill repeats, stairs, and interval segments, and for Thursdays, we offer workouts for pace and tempo training.
+For Tuesdays, we provide supervised workouts for hill repeats, stairs, and track workouts, and for Thursdays, we offer supervised workouts for pace and tempo workouts.

-The Saturday morning is the “long” workout.
-Beginning runners start at 30 to 40 minutes, Intermediate 4 to 5 miles, and our advanced runners 5 to 6 miles.
+For the weekend, the Saturday morning workout is the “long” run.
+Beginning runners start at 30 to 40 minutes, Intermediate starts at 4 to 5 miles, and our advanced runners start at 6 miles.
 Then, over the course of the program, the duration and mileages gradually increase as you move toward your goal race distance.

 That’s three supervised workouts each week to provide you optimal motivation!